microsoft/Agents-M365Copilot/dotnet/src/Microsoft.Agents.M365Copilot.Core/README.md

 ### 3. Create a HttpClient object with an authentication provider

-You can create an instance of **HttpClient** that is pre-configured for making requests to Microsoft Graph APIs using `GraphClientFactory`.
+You can create an instance of **HttpClient** that is pre-configured for making requests to Microsoft Graph APIs using `ClientFactory`.

 ```cs
 // The client credentials flow requires that you request the